On the acceleration of cosmic rays at the post-adiabatic shocks of supernova remnants: Motivations

 What kind of dependence should we look for?
 The ratio of the pre- to the post-shock velocities $\sigma=u_1/u_2$ increases during some time after $t\rs{tr}$.
 This occurs in regions very close to the shock and could affect the acceleration of the radio-emitting electrons.
 If so, then the radio index $\alpha=(s-1)/2$ should reflect changes in the electron spectral index $s=(\sigma+2)/(\sigma-1)$.
 That is, the absolute value of $\alpha$ should decrease as the SNR progresses into the post-adiabatic phase.
 With this trend in mind, we may consider the following two observational hints.

 First, let us consider a sample of SNRs that have radio and GeV $\gamma$-ray emission detected, as well as estimations for their age. \citet{2019ApJ...874...50Z} have analyzed the multi-wavelength spectra of 35 such SNRs under a uniform approach.
-The authors provide estimates for a spectral index, SNR age, and density.
-These are SNRs likely interacting with dense clouds, so they are rather in the post-adiabatic stage, with the age between $t\rs{tr}$ and $t\rs{sf}$.
+The authors provide estimates for a spectral index and SNR age.
+These are SNRs likely interacting with dense clouds, so they are rather in the post-adiabatic stage, with the age $\gtrsim t\rs{tr}$.
 A broadband (from radio through X-rays to $\gamma$-rays) spectral fit provides the value of the particle spectral index.
-The electron spectral indices of these SNRs estimated in this reference are shown in Fig.~\ref{postad:fig-zang} as a function of the SNR age \citep[more detailed plot with errors is present on figure~3 in][]{2019ApJ...874...50Z}.
-The size of circles in our plot is proportional to the logarithm of the ISM density around SNRs.
-No correlation with density is prominent in the plot, but a systematic decline in the index with age is apparent.
+The electron spectral indices of these SNRs estimated in this reference are shown in Fig.~\ref{postad:fig-zang} as a function of the SNR age.
+A systematic decline in the index with age is apparent.
 It means that, independently of local conditions, the ratio $u_1/u_2$ probed by the radio-emitting electrons increases over time for older SNRs, which could suffer (to a different extent) from radiative losses.
 Thus, this trend agrees with our hypothesis.